-U.S. resident aliens who rely on a "saving clause" of a tax treaty are to complete Form W-9, not Form W-8BEN. autor See Pub.
+U.S. resident aliens who rely on a "saving clause" of a tax treaty are to complete Form W-9, not Form W-8BEN.
+See EXPLOSE Pub.
 515, Withholding of Tax on Nonresident Aliens and Foreign Entities, and Pub.
 519, U.S. Tax Guide for Aliens.

 You may be subject to a penalty for an incorrect or missing TIN on an information return.
-See part O on page 12.
-You are required to maintain the confidentiality of information obtained on a Form W-9/W-9S relating to the taxpayer's identity (including SSNs, EINs, and ITINs), and you may use such information only to comply with the tax laws.
+See part O on page 11.
+You are required to maintain the confidentiality of information obtained on a Form W-9/W-9S relating to the taxpayer's identity (including SSNs, EINs, ITINs, and ATINs), and you may use such information only to comply with the tax laws.